gunnarvoet/gvpy/README.md

 # gvpy

-Python module data analysis and visualization.
+Python package with various little bits and pieces of code that are mostly useful for oceanographic data analysis.
 Use with caution and at your own risk.
+Please note that the code changes often and may do so without any warning or prior notice.
-Consider copying snippets you find helpful to your own library as this module may change without warning.
+Consider copying snippets you find helpful to your own library.

 Documentation is at [gunnarvoet.github.io/gvpy](https://gunnarvoet.github.io/gvpy/).

+## Installation

+First, clone the repository.

 To install in regular mode: